 Since the proposed apartment will be six stories at its peak height, opponents say the building clashes with the strict guidelines for building height set out in the Sector Plan.

-And for some College Park residents, another large apartment building simply is not needed.
+, another large apartment building simply is not needed.

 I think College Park does not need any more apartments,” said Diana Owen, who lives blocks away from the proposed building.
 “Though I think people would be more inclined to live in them if they were more reasonably priced and closer to the bars.”